VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: -- Algorithm

 Finally, note that \ourmethod\ in general is significantly more efficient than a naive approach that could use a DPP to sample the entire dataset by first generating a universe larger than the required size and then selecting from it.
 That would incur a cost $\mathcal{O}(|l|^{3})$ where $|l|$ is the size of the full dataset requested, which, when $|l|$ is large, can be prohibitive.

-Having outlined the worst case cost of \ourmethod\ above, we now ask if we can roughly estimate how many iterations of the outer-loop would run in an average case.
-This will largely depend on the fraction of data-points accepted in \textsc{Explore} step.
+Having outlined the worst case cost of \ourmethod\, we now ask if we can roughly estimate how many iterations of the outer-loop would run in an average case.
+This largely depends on the fraction of data-points accepted in \textsc{Explore} step.
 Let $\zeta$ be the fraction of candidates accepted on an average in each call to \textsc{Explore}.
 That means, $\zeta|\mathcal{B}|$ instances are on average accepted per iteration.
 So we should expect the outer loop to run about $T_{avg}=\frac{l}{\zeta|\mathcal{B}|}$ times.
-Intuitively, $\zeta$ can be thought of as representing the ``inherent easiness'' of generating diverse data for the task using the LLM.
+Intuitively, $\zeta$ represents the ``inherent easiness'' of generating diverse data for the task using the LLM.
 If the LLM is easily able to generate diverse data for the task and find prompts easily to obtain diverse data, $\zeta$ will be high (and low otherwise).
-Finally, we note that this also gives an average estimate of the total number of LLM calls $N_{\textsc{llm}}=\frac{\rho l}{\zeta|\mathcal{B}|}$ as we make a constant number of LLM calls, $\rho$ (we have $\rho=3$) in \textsc{Explore} per call.
+Finally, we note that this also gives an average estimate of the total number of LLM calls $N_{\textsc{llm}}=\frac{\rho l}{\zeta|\mathcal{B}|}$ as we make a constant number of LLM calls, $\rho$ (we have $\rho=3$) in \textsc{Explore}.